Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

   #### Login, register, add post, edit post

   - The forms used on these pages are all the same, keeping the same aesthetic throughout the website.
-  - The add and edit forms can be only be accessed by registered users.
+  - The add and edit forms can be only be accessed by registered and authenticated users.

-#### 404
+#### 404 page

 - A custom 404 error page for when a user tries to access a page that doesn't fit their current state. e.g: the user attempts to register while being logged in.
 The 404 page has a link that takes them back to the home page and an image that fits well with the aesthetic of the website.